How startups can overcome the competition for the best tech talent

 Ooh, don’t you just hate how that sounds?
 I mean research and development – don’t all developers live and dream to write code from scratch?
 I bet they do.
 It’s exciting, it’s fresh, and it’s new!
 It keeps you on your toes and makes you dive deeper and become a better specialist.

 However, at tech companies that have been around for some time now, most of the development is focused on supporting and not creating new code.
-Combined with outdated technologies mentioned above, a job opportunity at a corporation loses all its charm faster than that carriage that brought Cinderella to the ball.
+Combined with the outdated technologies mentioned above, a job opportunity at a corporation loses all its charm faster than that carriage that brought Cinderella to the ball.

 How can you use this to your advantage?
 If you’re building software from scratch, the work of a programmer will revolve around R&D – and that’s truly exciting!
 Make this a cornerstone of your job description – and you’re doomed to attract more promising candidates.